HiPerCoRe/KTT/documentation/ktt_api.md

 Additionally, parameter value modifies number of threads in either global or local space in specified dimension.
 Form of modification depends on thread modifier action argument.
 If there are multiple thread modifiers present for same space and dimension, actions are applied in the order of parameters' addition.

+* `void addParameter(const std::vector<size_t>& kernelIds, const std::string& name, const std::vector<size_t>& values, const ThreadModifierType& threadModifierType, const ThreadModifierAction& threadModifierAction, const Dimension& modifierDimension)`:
+Adds new parameter for all specified kernels, parameter needs to have a unique name and list of valid values.
+During the tuning process, parameter definitions will be added to kernel source as `#define PARAMETER_NAME PARAMETER_VALUE`.
+Additionally, parameter value modifies number of threads in either global or local space in specified dimension.
+Form of modification depends on thread modifier action argument.
+If there are multiple thread modifiers present for same space and dimension, actions are applied in the order of parameters' addition.

 * `void addConstraint(const size_t kernelId, const std::function<bool(std::vector<size_t>)>& constraintFunction, const std::vector<std::string>& parameterNames)`:
 Adds new constraint for specified kernel.
+Constraints are used to prevent generating of invalid configurations (eg. conflicting parameter values).

+* `void addConstraint(const std::vector<size_t>& kernelIds, const std::function<bool(std::vector<size_t>)>& constraintFunction, const std::vector<std::string>& parameterNames)`:
+Adds new constraint for all specified kernels.
 Constraints are used to prevent generating of invalid configurations (eg. conflicting parameter values).

 * `void setSearchMethod(const size_t kernelId, const SearchMethod& searchMethod, const std::vector<double>& searchArguments)`:
 Specifies search method for given kernel.
 Number of required search arguments depends on specified search method.